 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Hidradenitis suppurativa is a chronic persistent or recurrent suppurative disease of unknown cause occurring in the apocrine follicles, usually affecting the groin and axillae and also other apocrine-bearing sites such as the breasts, perineum and buttocks.
 Follicular occlusion may lead to chronic relapsing inflammation, mucopurulent discharge and progressive scarring.
 Induration, ulceration and also sinus and fistula formation may occur.

-- The prevalence in industrialised countries has been estimated to be in the region of 1%.
+- The prevalence in Europe has been estimated to be in the region of 1%.

 - Overall it occurs more often in women.
-Submammary, axillary, and inguinal involvement are more common in females, but perineal involvement is more common in men.
+Submammary, axillary and inguinal involvement is more common in females but perineal involvement is more common in men.

 - Hidradenitis suppurativa is more common in white and Afro-Caribbean populations and is rare in people from Asia.